Apply to BWL

 To find out more about the exams or to register for an exam, please click on one of the following links:

-Please note in light of the COVID-19 pandemic all interviews will take place virtually this year.
+Student interviews and playgroups can be scheduled only after you have submitted your application.
+Please note in light of the COVID-19 pandemic all interviews will take place virtually.

 Please email us at firstname.lastname@example.org to schedule an appointment.
 Remember to include your child's name and current school.